getkloudi/integration-wrapper-generator/out/bitbucket/docs/CommitstatusesApi.md

 let pullRequestId = 56; // Number | The id of the pull request.
-let workspace = "workspace_example"; // String | This can either be the workspace ID (slug) or the workspace UUID surrounded by curly-braces, for example: `{workspace UUID}`. let repoSlug = "repoSlug_example"; // String | This can either be the repository slug or the UUID of the repository, surrounded by curly-braces, for example: `{repository UUID}`. apiInstance.repositoriesWorkspaceRepoSlugPullrequestsPullRequestIdStatusesGet(pullRequestId, workspace, repoSlug, (error, data, response) => {
+let workspace = "workspace_example"; // String | This can either be the workspace ID (slug) or the workspace UUID surrounded by curly-braces, for example: `{workspace UUID}`. let repoSlug = "repoSlug_example"; // String | This can either be the repository slug or the UUID of the repository, surrounded by curly-braces, for example: `{repository UUID}`. let opts = {
+  'q': "q_example", // String | Query string to narrow down the response as per [filtering and sorting](../../../../../../meta/filtering).
+  'sort': "sort_example" // String | Field by which the results should be sorted as per [filtering and sorting](../../../../../../meta/filtering).
+Defaults to `created_on`.
+};
+apiInstance.repositoriesWorkspaceRepoSlugPullrequestsPullRequestIdStatusesGet(pullRequestId, workspace, repoSlug, opts, (error, data, response) => {
   if (error) {
     console.error(error);
   } else {